 [Kanji] Shogun Yoroi style Button A general who commands an army and sets out.
 A general in Japan.

-[Family Crests] Flowers Wisteria Button
+[Family Crests] Triple Tomoe Wisteria flowers Button

 |